Dental treatments and fillings

 Treating cavities and getting fillings

-Tooth fillings without co-payment must consist of so-called self-adhesive (self-adhesive) materials.
-This does not apply to the anterior region up to tooth 3, which includes, for example, (resin-modified) glass ionomer cements, glass hybrids or self-adhesive composite-hybrid resins.
+Dental fillings without co-payment must be made of so-called self-adhesive (self-bonding) materials.
+The front teeth up to tooth 3 are excluded from this.
+These include, for example, (plastic-modified) glass ionomer cements, glass hybrids, or self-adhesive composite hybrid plastics.

-A co-payment is required for fillings that are significantly more time-consuming, for example composite or inlays made of gold or ceramic.
+A co-payment is required for dental fillings that are significantly more time-consuming to apply, such as composites or gold or ceramic inlays.
 Your dentist will explain the various options to you before starting treatment.
-In this context, you should also mention any known allergies so that your dentist can take this into account when selecting the fillings.
+In this context, you should also mention any known allergies so that your dentist can take this into account when selecting dental fillings.

 Root canal treatment

-If your dental pulp is inflamed and cannot heal on its own, your dentist will try to save your tooth with root canal treatment.
-Your dentist will remove the affected pulp, clean the root canal and then seal off the pulp cavity with a filling.
-This is often a fairly drawn-out procedure, since it commonly requires several appointments to treat.
-If your root canal treatment is considered essential from a dentistry perspective and your tooth can be saved by the procedure, then SBK will cover the costs for you.
+If your pulp is inflamed and cannot heal on its own, your dentist will try to save your tooth with root canal treatment.
+This involves removing the diseased pulp, cleaning the root canal, and then sealing the inside of the tooth with a filling.
+This is often a lengthy treatment, as several sessions are frequently necessary.
+If your root canal treatment is medically necessary and your tooth can be saved by the treatment, your dentist will bill the costs to your SBK health insurance card.

 Periodontal treatment

-If you already suffer from bleeding gums in the event of minor irritation such as daily brushing, this may be a sign of periodontal disease – also known as periodontosis.
-The gums start to recede and create pockets around the teeth.
-If your dentist recommends periodontal treatment, then they will contact us directly to cover the costs.
-Generally speaking, you will receive the go-ahead from us within a few days of us receiving the necessary paperwork, which means we have agreed to cover the costs of this contractual treatment.
+Do you suffer from bleeding gums even with minor stimuli such as daily tooth brushing?
+Then you may have periodontitis, also known colloquially as periodontal disease.
+The gums detach from your teeth and so-called gum pockets develop.
+If your dentist recommends periodontal treatment, they will apply to us for coverage of the costs.
+You will usually receive approval a few days after we receive the documents.
+This means that we have agreed to cover the contractual treatment costs.